bloominstituteoftechnology/Graphs/projects/adventure/README.md

 You are provided with a pre-generated graph consisting of 500 rooms.
 You are responsible for filling `traversalPath` with directions that, when walked in order, will visit every room on the map at least once.

+HINT -
+1) Find the end points depth-first
+  Note - there's no such thing as breadth-first recursive
+2) Recursively traverse to each end point, splitting the function anytime there's more than one exit/neighbor

 Open `adv.py`.
 There are four parts to the provided code:

 * World generation code.
 Do not modify this!